Meta Optical Elements (MOE)

 NILT takes optical applications to a new level of performance, efficiency, and compactness by combining refractive, diffractive, and meta-optics.
 The result is optical design solutions for next-generation sensing and imaging applications.

 Mass production is done by nanoimprint (NIL) that takes advantage of the high-resolution and precision offered by electron beam lithography.

 What are metalenses?

-In 2019, World Economic Forum named metalenses as one of top 10 emerging technologies.
+In 2019, World Economic Forum named metalenses as one of the top 10 emerging technologies.
 Not without reason.
-They have powerful capabilities beyond traditional optical lenses with flat surfaces, reduced thickness, and improved quality across all optical component use cases.
+Metalenses have powerful capabilities beyond traditional optical lenses with flat surfaces, reduced thickness, and improved quality across all optical component use cases.

-Metalenses is a flat lens technology, made by optical components that use metasurfaces to focus light.
-They can be used in optical applications that take advantage of the flat surface and reduced thickness, compared to classic, curved refractive lenses that are mainly used in optical devices today.
+Metalenses are a flat lens technology made by optical components that use metasurfaces to focus light.
+They can be used in optical applications that take advantage of the flat surface and reduced thickness, compared to classic, curved refractive lenses mainly used in optical devices today.